Italian Thanksgiving Antipasto Platters

-Most Americans would be surprised to know that Italians also have a celebration in honor of giving thanksgiving as do Italian-Americans in the U.S. The traditional ‘La Festa del Ringraziamento’ is well known as the ‘festival of giving thanks’ and similar to many other year-round holidays in Italy that have a religious foundation when Italians honor their patron saints.
+Most Americans would be surprised to know that Italians also have celebrations in honor of giving thanksgiving as do Italian-Americans in the U.S. Traditional ‘La Feste del Ringraziamento’ are well known as ‘festivals of giving thanks’ and refer to a variety of year-round religious holidays held throughout the year in Italy in honor of a town, village or city’s patron saints.
+There are so many patron saints that Italians honor that it is impossible to list them all here.
+Instead of one national day of Thanksgiving, Italians have numerous local, but very important days of thanksgiving.

 Truthfully, any time that Italians can get together to celebrate family, food and tradition is always a time of celebration and thanksgiving.
 Italians love their new home country of ‘America’ and have happily included Thanksgiving in their favorite ways of getting together with family and expressing gratitude for this country.
 Although we have the traditional turkey on the table, we always enhance the menu with Italian dishes from our heritage: Antipasti, a first course (i Primi) of tortellini in brodo soup, Italian stuffing/dressing, mashed potatoes heavily flavored with garlic and herbs, and Italian sweets to finish the meal.
 Many Italians, similar to Americans, enjoy their turkeys stuffed with dressing, but my family prefers to bake the stuffing on the side for a more crisp texture.

-This week I have the opportunity for introducing another guest poster here on ‘la bella vita’: Bridget Sandorford is a freelance writer and researcher for Culinaryschools.org, and is currently a researching culinary arts pastry chef.
+This week guest poster, Bridget Sandorford, a freelance writer and researcher for Culinaryschools.org writes about Italian culinary traditions alongside my photos of what we traditionally do for Thanksgiving in my family.
+Bridget is currently a researching culinary arts pastry chef.
 Bridget asked me if she could write a post regarding Italian cuisine and I was delighted to oblige!
 Below you will find her perfectly timed thoughts regarding how Italians have embraced the American holiday of Thanksgiving in their own unique and delicious way:

 Thanksgiving is a quintessentially American holiday!